top of page

 It’s a pure expression of your ‘art’ in your portfolio.

 They can’t make you do ‘tacky’ updates if it’s for free.
+Well they can, but you reply "forgetaboutit!"

+Most people that ask for ‘free’ are not looking for a good relationship with you.
+Meaning they’ll be a pain-in-the-neck.
+These customers are not worth having.
 Instead of saying NO to them, ask "What do you like about my service."
-Most bargain hunters don't examine your service, they just call a few providers randomly for the best price.
+Most bargain hunters don't examine your website, they just call a few providers randomly for the best price.
 Just ask them questions and let them filter themselves OUT - of your world

 HOME